Educator Preparation: Mathematics, Grades 6–12

 Assistant Professor of Mathematics

 Mathematics careers abound in science and industry, finance and economics, and even in sports and entertainment.
-Mathematics is a fundamental tool for engineering, actuarial science, weather forecasting, industrial quality control, computer network traffic analysis (and automotive traffic analysis, as well), marketing, insurance, opinion polling, virtually every field of science (such as chemistry, archeology, astronomy, medical research, and geology), animation and special effects, communications, and logistics.
+Mathematics is a fundamental tool for engineering, actuarial science, weather forecasting, industrial quality control, computer network traffic analysis (and automotive traffic analysis, as well), marketing, insurance, opinion polling, virtually every field of science (such as chemistry, archaeology, astronomy, medical research, and geology), animation and special effects, communications, and logistics.
 In addition, the study of mathematics prepares your mind to approach problems logically and to prepare concise yet thorough arguments to support decisions.
 For these reasons, Huntingdon Mathematics graduates have entered virtually every career field.